 Training IT Pros to Meet That Need

-Given that many organizations view information technology and information security as the same team, (and smaller organization aren’t able to employ a dedicated information security team), we have to train and educate the staff we have to be able to assume the role to secure the organization.
+Given that many organizations view information technology and information security as the same team, (and smaller organizations aren’t able to employ a dedicated information security team), we have to train and educate the staff we have to be able to assume the role to secure the organization.
 In the absence of a dedicated team, this approach is in the best interest of the organization.

 Personally, I find that IT certifications are a good way to validate my efforts at understanding a particular subject, either conceptually or technically.
-Knowledge provides a contextual basis to aid in decision making.
+Knowledge provides a contextual basis to aid in decision-making.
 If you pair that with extensive experience, then you are able to make impactful, operational, tactical and strategic decisions.

 How IT Certifications Validate Knowledge

 When it comes to IT certifications, everyone should understand the intent, not the ask.
 The end goal isn’t the certification itself, it’s the knowledge gain.

 Let me repeat that because it’s important – the end goal isn’t the certification itself, but the knowledge gained.

 For information security roles, the end goal is the underlying comprehension of foundational security knowledge and concepts, and how that knowledge increases your skill set and the value you bring to the organization and the team.

 The certification itself, is a way to confirm you have this knowledge.
 By no means, do we want anyone to be under the illusion that earning an IT certification is a checkbox activity.
 It’s important to understand that the intent of this requirement is to increase skills and knowledge attainment to best support the expectations of the organization.